Failed All-on-4 Implants in Palisades, DC

 Converting to a More Robust System

-When high-volume All-on-4 cases fail, we often recommend converting to All-on-5 or All-on-6, or even individual crown-implant designs, depending on your situation.
-These systems distribute forces more evenly and have inherently better biomechanics than a four-implant system.
+When All-on-4 cases fail, we often recommend converting to All-on-5 or All-on-6, or even individual crown-implant designs, depending on your situation.
+These systems distribute forces more evenly and have inherently better biomechanics than a four-implant system, particularly when the original implant positioning was suboptimal.

 If your existing implants are well-positioned and healthy, we may only need to add one or two implants to create a more robust system.
 If your implants are poorly positioned, we may recommend replacing them with a new set of more optimally positioned implants.